Shifa College of Medicine

 Introduction about Shifa College of Medicine

-Shifa College of Medicine is a private college which was established in 1998 in Islamabad, Pakistan.
+Shifa Medical College is a private college which was established in 1998 in Islamabad, Pakistan.
 The college comes under Shifa Tameer-e-Millat University.
 The college has two teaching hospitals; Shifa International Hospitals and Agha Khan Hospital which are the only two hospitals of Pakistan that are Joint Commission International accredited.

 At Shifa, the mission statement is: educate physicians to meet all the health care needs of patients within both the current and future healthcare systems.
 They strive to help future physicians to reach their full potential through research, teaching, and community service, with a goal of improving access to quality healthcare and enhancing the health status of residents.

 - The applicant who is willing to appear in the NTS examination must have passed the intermediate in the medical subjects which are: Chemistry, Physics, Biology, Physics and English from any of the recognized college.

 - For the above subjects the applicant must have passed them with 60% or more marks which makes the score at least 660 out of a total 1100 marks in the intermediate.
 NOTE: These marks should be 60% excluding the additional marks awarded on the basis of Hafiz-e-Quran.

 - The applicants who have passed their A-Levels examination under the Cambridge Board UK must also have 60% marks in all the major subjects and such applicants are being liable to submit their equivalence certificate which is being issued by the Inter-Board Committee of Chairmen (IBCC) Pakistan.